-Saint Mary's Wilderness is a 6 mile out and back trail located near Vesuvius, VA and is rated as moderate.
+Saint Mary's Wilderness is a 6 mile out and back trail located near Vesuvius, Virginia and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Love the trail, would rate it hard not moderate.
 The trail cuts back and forth around the creek and had lots of outlets.
 They all look like the main trail and I would say it's rather a pain to figure out.
 The swimming at the end was a blast and we all enjoyed jumping off cliffs.

 Great trip with Troop 113 from Gloucester Va.
 2nd time we have done it and alot of fun at the falls.
 Some forging the steam to get to the falls but well worth it. lots of fun jumping off the rock cliffs into the the pool at the base of the falls about and hour to the falls from the parking lot

 Lower stretch was pretty buggy.
 Not biting bugs...just the kind that get in your eyes.
 Trail wasn't blazed that I noticed.
 That wasn't an issue except that there were essentially trails (at times) on both sides of the stream and it wasn't clear where to cross the stream at which point.
 Spoke with various hikers who were asking if they were on the right trail.
 Once you've hiked it once, it would be clear.
 First timers may end up enjoying a little off trail fun as they try to connect with the right trail.
 The stream with its various pools, the falls and crystal clear water are a true VIRGINIA gem.